Donji Kokoti: Facilities

-There are numerous sports facilities in Donji Kokoti: two football pitches (FK Napredak, FK Internacional), four tennis courts (TK As) and one basketball hall (House of basketball), training ground of KK Budućnost and ŽKK Budućnost.
+There are numerous sports facilities in Donji Kokoti: two football pitches, four tennis courts (TK As) and one basketball hall (House of basketball), which is the sead of SC Derby basketball club.
 On the field between Donji Kokoti and Donja Gorica, there are few new objects as Indoor sports arena "Verde" (capacity: 2,600 seats), indoor swimming pool and DG Arena (capacity: 4,000 seats).

 Clubs

+Currently, in Donji Kokoti is situated the seat of ABA League member SC Derby.

-Most known sports team from Donji Kokoti was FK Napredak which participated in lower Montenegrin football leagues from 1971 to 1995.
-Today, in Donji Kokoti plays third tier member FK Internacional.
-Football team which today unites all the region of Lješkopolje is OFK Mladost Lješkopolje.
+During the past, most known sports team from Donji Kokoti was FK Napredak which participated in lower Montenegrin football leagues from 1971 to 1995.
 Donji Kokoti are Podgorica's center of tennis and home to Tennis club As.

 WTA tournament

 Every year, Donji Kokoti are home of most important international tennis tournament in Montenegro – WTA Podgorica, also known as a Royal Cup NLB Montenegro.
 First edition of $25,000 tournament was held in 2004.
 Initiated as a tournament of women tennis players from former Yugoslavia, WTA Podgorica soon became a competition with participation of numerous players from Western Europe and Americas.